-- Your SAP status is based on your entire academic record, at all schools attended (includes all transferable hours), regardless of whether you received financial aid. - SAP is calculated each semester after grades have been posted to academic history by the Registrar's Office. - If after the first term of attendance you are not making SAP, you will be put on a Warning status and allowed to keep aid for one term.
-Your continued eligibility will be determined after the next term check point. - If your SAP status is Failure after the check is performed, you will not qualify for financial aid for the following term. - If your SAP status is Failure and you cannot mathematically attain SAP requirements following the next term, an appeal will not be permissible.
-Documented mitigating circumstances may allow continued eligibility on a case-by-case basis and will require an academic plan. - A student may appeal their SAP Failure status only twice during their academic career at Calhoun Community College.
+Your SAP status is based on your entire academic record, at all schools attended (includes all transferable hours), regardless of whether you received financial aid.

-GPA and Completion Rate Requirements
+- SAP is calculated each semester after grades have been posted to academic history by the Registrar's Office. - If after the first term of attendance you are not making SAP, you will be put on a Warning status and allowed to keep aid for one term.
+Your continued eligibility will be determined after the next term check point. - If your SAP status is Failure after your WARNING semester, you will not qualify for financial aid for the following term. - If your SAP status is Failure, documented extenuating circumstances may allow continued eligibility on a case-by-case basis and will require an academic plan. - A student may appeal their SAP Failure status only once a semester during their academic career at Calhoun Community College.

-GPA
+GPA and Completion Rate Requirements GPA